MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-ncsi.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This Policy setting enables you to specify passive polling behavior.
 NCSI polls various measurements throughout the network stack on a frequent interval to determine if network connectivity has been lost.
 Use the options to control the passive polling behavior.

 <!--/Description-->
 > [!TIP]